 •Dr Marion has an interest in sleep disorders in Parkinson’s disease for many years and had published on REM behavior disorders in Parkinson’s disease.

-•Her systematic approach with the assessment of every possible causes of insomnia give a chance of the patient to improve.
+•Her systematic approach to the assessment of every possible cause of insomnia gives a chance of the patient to improve.